Beeban Kidron: Film career

-Kidron began making documentaries in the 80s.
+Kidron began making documentaries in the 1980s.
 In 1983, she made her first documentary, Carry Greenham Home, with co-director Amanda Richardson.
 It was filmed during the year that they spent at the Greenham Common Women's Peace Camp during the anti nuclear protests.
 The film was shown at the Berlin Film Festival and, to celebrate Greenham's 25th anniversary, it was revived through The Guardian-backed website, www.yourgreenham.com.

 In 1988, she made her first feature film, Vroom, which starred Clive Owen in his debut film.
-The following year she came to greater prominence with her adaptation of Jeanette Winterson's autobiographical novel Oranges Are Not the Only Fruit.
-This won three Baftas including best drama series/serial.
-In 2010 The Guardian named Oranges the eighth best TV series of all time.
+The following year, she came to greater prominence with her adaptation of Jeanette Winterson's autobiographical novel Oranges Are Not the Only Fruit.
+It won three Baftas, including Best Drama Series/Serial.
+In 2010, The Guardian named Oranges the eighth best TV series of all time.

-Following the success of Oranges, Kidron continued to work for the BBC, making the TV feature film Antonia and Jane, distributed by Miramax in the US, as well as Itch starring and co-written by Alexei Sayle for Channel 4's 4 Play anthology series.
-In 1992 Kidron moved to Hollywood to make Used People with Shirley MacLaine and Marcello Mastroianni.
+Following the success of Oranges, Kidron continued to work for the BBC, making the TV feature film Antonia and Jane, distributed by Miramax in the US, as well as Itch, starring and co-written by Alexei Sayle for Channel 4's 4 Play anthology series.
+In 1992, Kidron moved to Hollywood to make Used People with Shirley MacLaine and Marcello Mastroianni.
 The following year, she directed Hookers, Hustlers, Pimps and Their Johns, a documentary about the New York City sex industry.
 She then returned to the UK to pair up with Winterson for the BBC film Great Moments in Aviation starring Vanessa Redgrave and Jonathan Pryce, which was subsequently renamed Shades of Fear by Miramax CEO Harvey Weinstein.

 The 1990s and early 2000s saw Kidron move between Hollywood, New York and London, making features, TV programmes and documentaries.
 In 1995, she made To Wong Foo, Thanks for Everything!
 Julie Newmar, a drag queen road movie starring Wesley Snipes and Patrick Swayze.
 1997 brought Swept from the Sea, a romantic adaptation of the Joseph Conrad story "Amy Foster", starring Rachel Weisz and Vincent Perez, which Variety called "masterfully crafted and heartfelt".
-Over the next few years Kidron made a number of TV films both at home and abroad, including Cinderella, Texarkana and Murder, for which she was nominated for a second Bafta.
-In 2004 she directed the second installment of the Bridget Jones series, Bridget Jones: The Edge of Reason, starring Renée Zellweger, Colin Firth, and Hugh Grant.
+Over the next few years, Kidron made a number of TV films both at home and abroad, including Cinderella, Texarkana and Murder, for which she was nominated for a second Bafta.
+In 2004, she directed the second installment of the Bridget Jones series, Bridget Jones: The Edge of Reason, starring Renée Zellweger, Colin Firth and Hugh Grant.